Give to at least one of the following Mission Personnel

 Serving as a medical doctor in Mutambara, Zimbabwe - Emmanuel

 Serving as a nurse and midwife in Mutambara, Zimbabwe - Florence

 Dr. Emmanuel Ufonna Mefor, a medical doctor, and Florence Ogugua Mefor, a nurse and mid-wife, are missionaries with the Board of Global Ministries of The United Methodist Church currently assigned to Mutambara, Zimbabwe.

 Serving as the director of the Department of General Education & Ministry of The United Methodist Church in Liberia.

 Helen Roberts-Evans is a missionary of the General Board of Global Ministries of The United Methodist Church, serving as director of the Department of General Education and Ministry of the United Methodist Church in Liberia.
 Helen’s work includes meeting needs in such areas as teacher training, scholarships, resources, new school construction, and school building renovation and repair.
 “I want to share the love of Christ with each child because I know that His love brings peace and gives strength to overcome life’s challenges.”

 Serving at Mujila Falls Argicultural Centre in Kanyama, Zambia.

 Temba Nkomozepi is a missionary with the United Methodist General Board of Global Ministries serving as an agriculturalist at Mujila Falls Agriculture Center in Kanyama, Zambia.
 He was commissioned in October 2017.

 Temba takes part in a range of agricultural, education, and health projects, as well as church growth and development.
 Mujila Falls raises essential crops, such as corn, and engages in small animal husbandry, cattle and goat milking, fruit culture, tree nurseries, fish culture, and research.

-Mary Randall Mantor
+Mary Randall Mantor (RETIRED)